 What should you do in preparation for the procedure?

 To allow a clear view, the colon must be completely empty of faeces (poo).
-You will need to take an oral bowel preparation (prep) that you collect from the pharmacy.
+You will need to follow a low residue diet and take an oral bowel preparation (prep) to clear your bowel of faeces.